AzharAhmed-bot/ai-possible/lecture-1:knowledge/class/notes.md

 - **Biconditional** is a logical connective that takes two propositions as input and produces
 - **Tautology** is a proposition that is always true

+## How AI gets its knowledge
+### Model checking
+In model checking the AI enumarates over all possible models and checks where if any of the models where the Knowledge base it true then KB ⊨(entails) α.
+Don't worry about the symbols they'll be easy to understand as we go along. <br>
+In model checking, we try to conclude that α is true based on our knowledge base.Consider this  image below: